 For the Augustinian priest, serving as a hospital chaplain amidst a global pandemic has been the most difficult period of his young priesthood.

 Ordained in December 2019, he has served since last May as a chaplain at Kaiser Permanente Zion Medical Center and Alvarado Hospital Medical Center.
-He recalled one afternoon in mid-December when he had come to the hospital for the anointing of a single COVID patient and discovered that eight others also needed it.
+He recalled one afternoon in mid-December when he had come to the hospital to minister to a single COVID patient and discovered that eight others also needed him.

 Two of them died before he left the hospital and another died the following day.